Diederik Hol: Ice speedskating

 Subsequently, Hol returned his design focus to ice speedskating and, based on technologies being utilised in the development of hockey and figure skates, designed the Narrow Shape Cross-Section (NSX) ice blade.
 The NSX was the first ice skate produced under the Mogema name and was a departure from the traditional rigid, pre-bent racing blades used in longtrack speed skating, providing a straight blade that featured an adaptive radius.
 The NSX product line was expanded by Mogema in response to growing market interest at the time, however in a traditionally change-resistant ice speedskating market the product never achieved a significant market share.

 New business

-Following the decommissioning of Sportsinline International by its parent company in 2006, Hol started work on his own company.
+Following the decommissioning of Sportsinline International by its parent company in 2006, Hol started working for his own company.
 In February 2007, new skate company CadoMotus Skating BV appeared online and through a global network of distributors in the niche speed skating market with ice and inline speed skates.

+In recent years, Hol has increasingly shifted his focus to the sport of triathlon.
+This shift was partly motivated by the popularity of the Omega aero-helmet among triathletes in the Dutch national competition.
+Hol developed two types of cycling shoes, based on his expertise in the production of skate and inline skate shoes.
+These shoes have a carbon sole that improves cycling efficiency, that could lead to faster running times.
+For the 2023 season, several professional athletes are expected to use the Cadomotus shoes.

+Helmets

+Most notable of all CadoMotus-products are the helmets, used by several marathon teams, but also national speedskating teams, like the Japanese Olympic speed skating squad.
+Safety and aerodynamics were key for the developments of Hol's helmets.
+Two Dutch technical universities have tested the most recent helmet in various conditions, from long-track sprinting to marathon and team pursuit.
+The helmet outperformed all competitors currently on the market.
+For improved safety, Hol invented the honeycomb structure, which absorbs shocks better than traditional EPS foam and makes it impossible for sharp skate blades to penetrate through the ventilation holes to the head.
+This makes the Omega helmet one of the safest helmets in the peloton.
+Due to its aerodynamics, the helmet is also quickly becoming popular in triathlon sports.